-- 611.3.
+- 611.2f Some spells and abilities generate a continuous effect that modifies the characteristics of the next spell a player casts, the next spell that fulfills certain conditions a player casts during some duration, or similar.
+These effects do not begin immediately.
+Rather, they begin to apply at the time that player next puts an appropriate spell on the stack, and they apply to that spell.
+See rule 601.2a. - 611.3.
 A continuous effect may be generated by the static ability of an object. - 611.3a A continuous effect generated by a static ability isn't "locked in"; it applies at any given moment to whatever its text indicates. - 611.3b The effect applies at all times that the permanent generating it is on the battlefield or the object generating it is in the appropriate zone.